lmcnulty/iip-word-lists/README.md

 0. Enter the docs directory with `cd docs`
 1. Start an http by running python -m SimpleHTTPServer 8000
-2. Open localhost:8000 in your web browser
+2. Open localhost:8000 to ##simulate a web-server environment

 (You can view the files without running the server, but some links will not work.)